jauggy/hailstorm/README.md

 - Helper functions for website requests/tests
 - More examples: Hosting a battle, Multiple connections at once
 - The ability to selectively run only one/some tests
-- Copy and modify the assert statements from ExUnit